 Many refrigerators come with ice makers, which need to be attached to a water supply.
 The most difficult aspect is locating a water supply close to the refrigerator.
-Most installations involve drilling a hole through the floor and attaching the tubing to a nearby supply line in the basement, according to your most referred Fort Worth plumber.
+Most installations involve drilling a hole through the floor and attaching the tubing to a nearby supply line in the basement, according to your most preferred Fort Worth plumber.

 You quickly get used to serving iced drinks whenever you want them, especially when you can enjoy crushed ice or cubes.
 At first, you may dispense more ice than your glass will handle and you will have to clean up some cubes from your floor.
-Everyone will master how heavy handed they need to be to perfectly dispense just the right amount with very little mess.
+Everyone will master how heavy-handed they need to be to perfectly dispense just the right amount with very little mess.